 There are two ways to hunt leopards:

-- hunting them with hounds or Bushman trackers is increasing rapidly in popularity.
+- Hunting with hounds.
+This method is increasing rapidly in popularity.

 As for shot placement on leopards, the only trick is to remember is to place the bullet through the heart you have to shoot behind the shoulder.